 In civil law, it is required that the defendant either meant to cause apprehension or that the defendant should have known that his conduct would cause apprehension to the plaintiff.
 In contrast, criminal law requires that the defendant had the intention to commit physical injury or battery to the plaintiff.

 In a civil assault claim, it is a private lawsuit between two persons, where a plaintiff can normally collect monetary damages, but a jail sentence is not usually imposed in civil assault claims.
 In contrast, with a criminal trial, the involved parties are the state (the prosecution) and the victim.
-Any damages awards can be limited by state statutes which cover how much a victim can recover in a criminal trial.
+Any damages awards can be limited by state statutes that cover how much a victim can recover in a criminal trial.
 On the other hand, criminal laws generally impose a jail sentence for the defendant, which can range from a few months to several years depending on the severity of the assault.

 Legal Defenses to California Civil Assault Claims